Why Consciousness Is the Key to Unlocking Capitalism’s Greatest Potential

 In 2007, Sisodia, Jagdish Sheth, and David Wolfe published Firms of Endearment.
 Later that year, Mackey published a white paper titled Conscious Capitalism: Creating a New Paradigm for Business.
 October 2007 marked the first gathering of thought leaders to discuss how to grow the Conscious Capitalism movement.
 The next year saw the first Catalyzing Conscious Capitalism conference, an event that has since grown into the CEO Summit.

 In 2010, FLOW became Conscious Capitalism Inc., and in 2013 Mackey and Sisodia published their book of the same name.
-In 2017, Conscious Capitalism Inc. became Conscious Capitalism International (CCI), reflecting the global spread of the movement.
+In 2017, Conscious Capitalism Inc. became Conscious Capitalism, Inc. (CCI), reflecting the global spread of the movement.
 The organization currently supports more than 40 chapters in 14 countries.

 Capitalism Is the Only Way to End Rigid Class Structures and Eradicate Poverty